-Moreover, it also means you didn’t force them to give you their emails in order to make the purchase.
+Moreover, it also means you didn’t force them to give you their emails to make the purchase.
 You are just asking.
-Actually, giving your visitors the option to check with a third-party signup service to buy from you helps your conversion rates a lot.
+Actually, giving your visitors the option to check with a third-party sign up service to buy from you helps your conversion rates a lot.

 This point might be the most important one.
 If you are not making sure there’s something in it for your visitors, email marketing won’t work.
 Think of it like an exchange: what are you giving to receive emails?

 It can be a content upgrade, a discount, a downloadable resource, sneak-peeks, anything related to your niche, and valuable.
 Whatever it is, that thing you exchange is called a lead magnet or ethical bribe.

 Although they are very cool because you can access them instantly, they aren’t for everyone.
 Some customers value things like donations to charity in their name instead.
 People have managed to come up with tons of different lead magnet options, so you can get very creative.
 To get a detailed insight into lead magnets and learn more, go to this post.

 OK, but where exactly should you put the optin form to capture email leads?

 There are a plethora of places and optin form options for you to choose from.
 I mean, the possibilities are endless.
 You can:

 - Set pop-ups to appear the instant someone lands on your page,